How to Install ImageMagick on Debian 12, 11 or 10

 sudo apt install imagemagick

-Step 1: Install Git on Debian
+Ensure Git is Installed on Debian

 Before using the alternative installation method, ensure you have Git installed on your system.
 Check by entering this command in the terminal: